 I farm with nature in mind, rather than against it.
 Permaculture is a helpful design system for this kind of agriculture.
 It teaches placing cardboard, burlap bags and newspapers around the berries, on top of which I put composted manure.
 This fertilizes, reduces weeds, and keeps moisture in the ground, as well as builds soil.
 The Earth does not want to be bare, so when factory farms strip it with chemical herbicides, it throws up a new covering, called “weeds.”

 The boysenberries with which I share this land are the under-story within a forest.
+Not many people have heard of boysenberries before but they’re one of my favorite berries.
+I always encourage people to look on a site like campingfunzone.com to find out more about the berries that they probably pass by every day – you never know when you’ll need to know about them!
 That diversity provides beauty and protects my main crop from pests, as well as providing fallen leaves for mulch.
 The redwoods, oaks and other tall trees draw moisture from the atmosphere onto the farm.
 I put large, flexible used flour bags as bedding for chickens, which catch their manure.
 I then put those manure-enriched bags around the berries and add other compost.

 Not just on the land, but inside it